Jansten/PICO-8/Paddle/readme.md

 ## TODO
 - Move the Game Over screen to another mode (Mode 2) - DONE
-- Ensure Game Over music works in Game Over mode
+- Ensure Game Over music works in Game Over mode  - PARTIAL

+## Unfinished
+- Game Over screen music never really worked.
+The first note would drone on forever.
+I suspect this could be fixed, but I'm not fluent enough in PICO-8 to resolve.
+Any suggestions are very welcome!